The tea leaves have been read and, once again, it’s a bold brew of Apple doom.

 A Taiwanese firm projects that shipments of fingerprint sensors will remain relatively high this year.
 Thus we can conclude that Apple is done because Android OEMs are no longer following its lead.

 Our own sources have informed us that Samsung is already hard at work trying to replace its unsecure facial recognition tech with a more sophisticated solution to compete with Face ID.
-But Samsung is Samsung.
+But

 Sure, Samsungs gonna Samsung.
 Just because the largest Android OEM will never be able to quit copying Apple doesn’t mean that Android OEMs are still going to copy Apple.